 - We never shut down during the pandemic!
 All components of our program remained open and we even held our annual symposium each year.

 The three main components of our Undergraduate Research program are:

 We offer three types of grants for eligible students interested in conducting research:

 - Undergraduate Research Grants: Financial support for students conducting research during the academic year.

-- Summer Research Grants: Financial support for students conducting research during the summer.
+- Summer Research Program: Financial support as well as other programming for students conducting research on campus during the summer.

 - Travel Grants: Financial support for students presenting their research at a professional conference.

 The Undergraduate Research Symposium